Fact-checked by the onlinepaydaynews.com editorial team

 What Are the Safest Alternatives to Predatory Loans?

-If you need short-term cash, safer alternatives exist and are accessible even to borrowers with poor credit.
-Credit unions offer Payday Alternative Loans (PALs) — federally regulated products capped at 28% APR for amounts between $200 and $2,000.
-These are specifically designed to compete with predatory payday products.
+Safer alternatives exist and are accessible even to borrowers with poor credit.
+Credit unions offer Payday Alternative Loans (PALs), federally regulated products capped at 28% APR for amounts between $200 and $2,000.
+These are specifically designed to compete with predatory payday products, and the rate difference is not marginal.
+At 28% APR versus 400%, the cost of a $500 loan for 30 days drops from roughly $167 in fees to about $11.

 Community Development Financial Institutions (CDFIs) provide small-dollar loans to underserved borrowers with transparent terms and credit-building features.
 The CDFI Fund, administered by the U.S. Treasury, certifies these lenders and maintains a public directory.
 Other options include employer-based emergency loan programs, nonprofit credit counseling agencies, and buy-now-pay-later alternatives with zero-interest promotional periods.